swiftlang/swift-evolution/proposals/0400-init-accessors.md

 * Following the initial review:
   * Replaced the "effects" syntax with the `@storageRestrictions` attribute.
   * Add section on init accessors for computed properties.
+  * Add section on init accessors for read-only properties.

 ## Acknowledgments